Accelerating Low-field MRI: From Compressed Sensing to Deep Learning Reconstruction with CNNs and Transformers: Methodology

 \subsubsection{Retrospective undersampling}

 For retrospective undersampling experiments, 2D masks were created in Python using Sigpy \cite{Ong2019} and then applied to fully-sampled data in both phase encode directions.
-Poisson-disc masks were created using the corresponding tool in Sigpy, with a $10 \times 10$ fully-sampled region added to the centre.
-Undersampling factors were increased to ensure the reported acceleration factors (2 or 4) were accurate afer addition of this fully-sampled region.
+Poisson-disc masks were created using the `Poisson-disc' tool in Sigpy, with a $10 \times 10$ fully-sampled region added to the center.
+The reported acceleration factors (2 or 4) were calculated after addition of this fully-sampled region.
+Additional masks used for undersampling are shown with the accompanying results where relevant.